Year 2000

 This formed the basis of our 2001 publication “Pseudomonas infection in people with cystic fibrosis.
 Suggestions for prevention and infection control”

-Many of the more progressive clinics were already separating PA-positive for PA-negative patients – some being moved in this direction by patient or parental pressure.
+Many of the more progressive UK clinics were already separating PA-positive for PA-negative patients – some being moved in this direction by patient or parental pressure.
 It is reassuring that adult CF clinics have increasing numbers of patients who are PA-negative.

-April 13th.
+13.4.00.
 At York University for an afternoon at the Annual Meeting of the Royal College of Paediatrics and Child Health (RCPCH)

 Sir Michael Rawlins